-Intro to boarding at St Paul’s
+Boarding at St Paul’s

 St Paul’s Collegiate School’s small community and modern boarding facilities offer the perfect home-away-from-home for students who complete their secondary education as a boarding student.

-St Paul’s provides a well-structured and supportive environment where our boarding boys and girls feel safe and comfortable.
 Each boarding house is staffed by a housemaster, deputy housemaster, assistant housemaster, matron and residential assistants.

 Four comfortable and well-equipped boarding houses, safely located on the school grounds, place the boarders at the heart of the school community.
 Three of the houses are for boys and the other is for girl boarders.